Mark E. Baratz, MD

 The Orthopaedic Department in conjunction with the Hand & UpperEx Center and the Division of Plastic Surgery have further enhanced the collaboration and cross-fertilization of their respective Hand and Upper Extremity Fellowship Programs.
 The new format offers an unparalleled experience in both skeletal and soft tissue aspects of hand surgery, including microsurgery, conducted in both an academic setting and a private surgery center environment.

 Trainees in both fellowship programs will attend joint conferences, didactic lectures, and Journal Clubs together.
 Exchange rotations would result in equally diverse experience in all aspects of hand and upper extremity conditions.
 Between the two fellowships, there are a total of seven (7) positions for candidates completing their residency training in Orthopaedic Surgery, Plastic Surgery or General Surgery.
 We accept applications to interview for positions available through the National Resident Match Program.
 The deadline for receiving applications is December 15.
 Matched candidates will have the opportunity to be trained by fourteen (14) full time faculty members, perform surgical procedures in a newly established state-of-the-art freestanding surgery center, as well as complex upper extremity reconstruction and microsurgical procedures at the University Health Center of Pittsburgh.
-The faculty members include Mark E. Baratz, MD, Program Director, Joseph E. Imbriglia, MD, Glenn A. Buterbaugh, MD, William C. Hagberg, MD, Robert J. Goitz, MD, Marshall L. Balk, MD, Robert A. Kaufmann, MD, Aaron G. Grand, MD, Alex Spiess, MD, Kia Washington, MD, Dean Sotereanos, MD, Christopher Schmidt, MD, Thomas Hughes, MD and John Fowler, MD.
+The faculty members include Mark E. Baratz, MD, Program Director, Joseph E. Imbriglia, MD, Glenn A. Buterbaugh, MD, William C. Hagberg, MD, Robert J. Goitz, MD, Marshall L. Balk, MD, Robert A. Kaufmann, MD, Aaron G. Grand, MD, Alex Spiess, MD, Kia Washington, MD, Dean Sotereanos, MD, Christopher Schmidt, MD, Thomas Hughes, MD, John Fowler, MD, and Alexander Davit, III, MD.
 All physicians have Certificates of Added Qualifications in hand surgery or are eligible for the CAQ.

 Over the 12-month fellowship-training period, experience and responsibility are gradually increased and by the end of the program each fellows is comfortable and competent in all areas of shoulder, elbow and hand surgery, and microsurgical techniques.